College students in mock trial for legal awareness

-"I actually felt it made a difference", added Akim Tejan Cole, President of the Student Law Society at LSBU.
+"I felt it made a real difference", added Akim Tejan Cole, President of the Student Law Society at LSBU.

 LSBU's law department also provides a free legal advice service to the general public, staffed by law students working under the supervision of practising solicitors.